 2. Visit Moscow Zoo

 Ever been to a zoo that is the size of a city?
 Well, the Moscow Zoo may just be larger than some small cities and hence, one of the must visit places in Moscow!
 A sprawling complex that houses animals from over a thousand different species, one can see just about any animal they want to in this awesome zoo.
 Moscow Zoo is famous for its conservation efforts, as one can witness first-hand how they try to repopulate almost extinct species.
 One can also attend one of the many lectures, seminars, and tours there, to know more about the Zoo, it’s awesome animals and its conservation efforts.

 3. Ice Skating On The Red Square

 Undoubtedly one of the most famous sights in Russia, the Red Square is one of the most historical places in the country, as it was here that the fate of Russia was fought over by the Nazis and Russians.
 However, .winter here is much more amazing than one would think, as a rink goes up early in the winter, and hundreds of excited skaters arrive with rollerblades in hand.
-We really recommend trying out this experience!
+We really recommend trying out this experience in Moscow!

 Suggested Read: 10 Best Hotels In Moscow That Redefine Luxury Like None Other!

 4. Snowmobiling To Shunut Mountain

 Shunut Mountain is the absolute highest point of the entire Ural Mountains and can be quite difficult to reach because of all the snow.
 However, one can take this often breath-taking tour, where they use snowmobiles to get to Shunut Mountain.
 Starting from Ekaterinburg, this tour is very famous among both tourists and natives alike.
-You must give it a try if you are during winter in Moscow in 2018.
+You must give it a try if you are Moscow in December!

 5. Visit The Forgotten Ice Caves